TECHCRUNCH + CRUNCHBASE

 THE CHALLENGE

 The original challenge was to design an app for TechCrunch that let them evolve with their audience in the move to mobile platforms.
-The move allowed them to capitalize on their own content instead of relinquishing it to third party readers like Flipboard and Pulse.
+The move allowed them to capitalize on their own content instead of relinquishing it to third-party readers like Flipboard and Pulse.

-The secondary challenge was to maintain the momentum as new features were added and underutilized features were sunset across both iOS and Android apps.
-The implementation of an advertising strategy was part of this challenge.
-To do this we’d need to weather the constant shifts and changes on TechCrunch’s mobile web and desktop platforms, including CrunchBase.
+Implementing an advertising strategy was part of this challenge.
+To do this, we’d need to weather the constant shifts and changes on TechCrunch’s mobile web and desktop platforms, including CrunchBase.

 THE WORK & ACTIONS TAKEN